sahat/hackathon-starter/README.md

 - **Authorized redirect URI**: set to your BASE_URL value followed by /auth/google/callback (i.e. `http://localhost:8080/auth/google/callback` )
 - Click on **Create Client ID** button
 - Copy and paste _Client ID_ and _Client secret_ keys into `.env`

+**Warning:** Restrict your **Google Maps API key** to the "Maps JavaScript API" and the specific domain name you are using (for example, your ngrok development domain).
+Avoid using "localhost" or leaving the key unrestricted, because your Maps API key will be publicly exposed through the web application.
+This exposure could allow unauthorized users to misuse your key, potentially resulting in charges to your GCP account and credit card.

+- Google Maps API Key: To use the "Maps JavaScript API," you must activate your Google Cloud Platform account with a valid credit card.
+If your account hasn't been activated yet, this process will also trigger the countdown for the expiration of your free credits if any.
+If you'd prefer to avoid this, consider using **HERE Maps** as an alternative.
+To get a key add the Search for "Maps Platform API Key" in your GCP Console and select the appropriate option.
+Then get your key and add your domain as the Website restriction for it.

 <hr>